Proto:Sports Car GT (PlayStation)

 This page details one or more prototype versions of Sports Car GT (PlayStation).

 Sony IMSA v1.15 is the internal title of a very early build of the PlayStation version of Sports Car GT (developed by Point of View), labeled "Milestone 2" and dated July 15, 1997.
-Features include a model viewer, a test map, and not being completely silent for once.
+Features include a model viewer, a test map, and not being completely silent, compared to Point of View's other prototype also developed at this point, Command and Conquer: Commando.

 The files themselves were recovered from a set of data discs that belonged to the developer by ASSEMblergames user jollyroger and released by fellow member Borman on December 3, 2014.

-Much like Command and Conquer: Commando, which was also developed by Point of View, this prototype is divided into scenes.
+Much like Command and Conquer: Commando, this prototype is divided into scenes.
 By default, the menu is set to select the Car Viewer.
 It's possible to switch between scenes and exit to the main menu by pressing Start at all times.
 Entering any scene will automatically start playing Moby's totally not suggestive Oil 1.

 It's a model viewer, unsurprisingly.
 It comes with three preloaded models: